 The final draft of each paper is due one week after we meet for draft review.
-I will commit as much time as is reasonable to make comments on your final draft in order to help you improve your writing.
-My expectations for the quality of your work will increase as the semester progresses, so you must take my comments into consideration before writing the next paper.
+I will dedicate one hour to writing comments on your final draft to help you improve your writing.
+As this is the second course in the two course sequence, all papers and presentations are graded on the same expectations, as described in PHY 310.